psrenergy/ncp-release-notes/docs/home.md

 ## New features

 * Included the definition of execution horizon with partial times.
-* Extended the hydro station inflow forecast to 05/15/30 minutes resolution.
+* Extended the hydro station inflow forecast to sub-hourly resolution.
+* New output results file:
+  * Target storage violation

 ## Corrections